-VISTA LAND & LIFESCAPES, INC.

-By:

-MANUEL PAOLO A. VILLAR President and Chief Executive Officer

-REPUBLIC OF THE PHILIPPINES) CITY OF) S.S.

-Before me, a notary public for and in the city named above, personally appeared Manuel Paolo A. Villar, who was identified by me through Philippine Passport No. P4237701B to be the same person who presented the foregoing instrument and signed the instrument in my presence, and who took an oath before me as to such instrument.

-Witness my hand and seal this day of 2023 at Makati City.

-Doc No; Page No; Book No; Series of 2023.
+VISTA LAND & LIFESCAPES, INC. MANUEL PAOLO A. VILLAR President and Chief Executive Officer REPUBLIC OF THE PHILIPPINES ) CITY OF MAKEN ) S.S.
+Before me, a notary public for and in the city named above was identified by me through Philippine Passport No. P42 foregoing instrument and signed the instrument in my presinstrument.
+37701B to be the same person who presented the Witness my hand and seal this NOV 1 6 2023 of 2023 at Makati City.
+Doc No. 441; Page No. 90; Book No. 11; JOANNA PAULINE T. BITOIN Appointment No. M-387 Notary Public for Makati City Series of 2023.
+Until December 31, 2023